nethask/rpc-websockets/README.md

-# WebSockets with JSON RPC 2.0 support on top.
+# WebSockets with JSON RPC 2.0 support on top

 ## Installation